jeremytammik/tbc/a/1931_log_and_monitor.md

 ####<a name="2"></a> Monitoring with SLOG

-Soome interesting insights on monitoring were provided by the Revit development team on [Tony Howard](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/693340)'s [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to stop SLOG file from getting overwritten removing previous entries](https://forums.autodesk.com/t5/revit-api-forum/how-to-stop-slog-file-from-getting-overwritten-removing-previous/m-p/10757827):
+Some interesting insights on monitoring were provided by the Revit development team on [Tony Howard](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/693340)'s [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [how to stop SLOG file from getting overwritten removing previous entries](https://forums.autodesk.com/t5/revit-api-forum/how-to-stop-slog-file-from-getting-overwritten-removing-previous/m-p/10757827):

 **Question:** My understanding of the slog file is that when a central file is accessed an entry is made.
-What i have noticed is that these entries are getting overwritten therefore removing all history of previous entries.
+What I have noticed is that these entries are getting overwritten therefore removing all history of previous entries.
-Is there a way to stop this from occuring?
+Is there a way to stop this from occurring?
 Is this linked to journal file cleanup and when journal number exceeds limits, usually set at default OOTB 10?
 Here is an image of a slog file that was accessed today: